-Last updated in October 2016
+Last updated in October 2018

 The Wellington-based Goethe Institute is the principal mediator of German language and culture in New Zealand.
 Besides offering language courses, each year it organises a wide range of cultural events in cooperation with local partners.
 In addition, the Goethe Societies in Auckland, Waikato and Wellington help to foster German language and culture.

 There are five partner schools in New Zealand belonging to the Schools: Partners for the Future network (PASCH) that give special priority to German teaching.
-The fifth PASCH school was opened in May 2013 at a ceremony attended by New Zealand Prime Minister John Key.